carbon-data-specification/Customer-Data/docs/use-cases.md

 #### Examples of users in this use case:

-* Platforms that asses carbon emissions for enterprises ( [WattCarbon](https://www.wattcarbon.com/), [FlexiDAO](https://www.flexidao.com/),
+* Platforms that assess carbon emissions for enterprises ( [WattCarbon](https://www.wattcarbon.com/), [FlexiDAO](https://www.flexidao.com/),
 [Microsoft Cloud for Sustainability](https://www.microsoft.com/en-us/sustainability),